ISSUIUC/ISS-PCB/HOW-TO.md

 # **Symbol Libraries**

+## **What is a symbol?**

+A symbol is a graphical representation of an electronic component which we use to show how the part connects electrically.

 ### **Finding ISS Symbol Library**

 The location in your directory where ISS-PCB is located > ISS-PCB -> Libs > Symbols